Château de Rully: Description

 At the end of the 14th century, the castle consisted of a square keep, three round corner towers and one flanking tower.
 All the elements are connected by curtain walls with a covered round walk, and crenelated at the top.
-There was a and protective broad, deep moat surrounding the base, as well as a single drawbridge, the location of which is still visible on the southern face.
-In the 15th century, the Saint-Leger family added, on the east, north and west of the interior courtyard, a succession of buildings with splendid oak woodwork, supporting the corbelling of the round walk which was covered with flat Burgundian tiles.
-At the end of the 19th century, alterations concealed certain aspects of the mediaeval structure.
-For example, the moat was filled in, the drawbridge and the large, protective, courtyard doors were removed, and a neo-Gothic building with machicolation inside the courtyard at the foot of the keep was constructed.
+There was a protective broad, deep moat surrounding the base, as well as a single drawbridge, the location of which is still visible on the southern face.
+In the 15th century, the Saint-Leger family added on the east, north and west of the interior courtyard, a succession of buildings with splendid oak woodwork, supporting the corbelling of the round walk which was covered with flat Burgundian tiles.
+At the end of the 19th century, alterations concealed certain aspects of the medieval structure.
+For example, the moat was filled in, the drawbridge and the large, protective, courtyard doors were removed, and a neo-Gothic building with machicolation was constructed inside the courtyard at the foot of the keep.

 The ground floor rooms of the towers are arched and the bedrooms and the corridors are covered with ceilings with exposed beams and joists.

 Lava roofed farm buildings, the remainders of the old lower courtyard, surround the large external courtyard and serve as an avenue of honour in front of the gate.

-The castle is privately owned, but is open to visitors.
+The castle is privately owned but is open to visitors.
 It is listed as a monument historique on the supplementary inventory of the French Ministry of Culture.